 In January 2019, the container ship MSC Zoe lost approximately 300 containers north of Borkum, Germany.
 Most containers contained car spare parts, toys, and furniture.
-But 3 containers contained dangerous organic peroxides, which can decompose very rapidly or explosively if they are exposed to only slight heat, friction, mechanical shock or contamination with incompatible materials.
+But three containers contained dangerous organic peroxides, which can decompose very rapidly or explosively if they are exposed to only slight heat, friction, mechanical shock, or contamination with incompatible materials.
 The boxes have never been localized.

 Image of MSC Zoe by ship spotter MSC_Michi

 In October 2020, the container ship ONE Aquila lost 100 containers en route from China to Long Beach due to a heavy storm.

 Image of ONE Aquila by ship spotter leopixels